 - Once risen, gently scoop out 2 1/2 Tbsp of your batter and add 1 Tbsp melted vegan butter, 1/2 tsp cinnamon, and 3 Tbsp brown sugar.
 Thin it with almond milk if it's too thick to pour.
 Whisk until well combined and add to a sandwich bag (which you'll snip the corner off of) or a plastic squeeze bottle.

 - Preheat a griddle or large skillet to medium heat and lightly grease surface.
 Scoop on 1/4 cup measurements of batter and then swirl on the cinnamon sugar filling in a circle starting at the center and traveling out.
 It doesn't have to be perfect - you could even make other shapes/designs.

 - Flip when bubbles form on top and the edges appear dry.
 Cook for 1-2 minutes more and transfer to a large plate or serving dish.
 Keep warm in a 200 degree oven until serving.

 - Optional but recommended: Frost with dairy-free cream cheese frosting or a mixture of 2 cups powdered sugar, 1 Tbsp melted vegan butter and 1-2 Tbsp almond milk.
 I prefer a thicker glaze but make it as thin as you prefer.
 Or just top with maple syrup.

 - Store leftovers covered in the fridge for up to a few days.
 Move to the freezer in a freezer safe bag or container for longer term storage.
 These should reheat well in the microwave or toaster.

 *Yields 8 large pancakes.

-*Nutrition information is an estimate and does not include glaze.
+*Nutrition information is an estimate of 2 pancakes and does not include glaze.